ApsaraDB/PolarDB-for-PostgreSQL/Readme.md

 After computing is decoupled from storage, the I/O latency and throughput increase.
 When a single read-only node is used to process analytical queries, the CPUs, memory, and I/O of other read-only nodes and the large storage I/O bandwidth cannot be fully utilized.
 To resolve the issue, PolarDB provides the shared storage-based MPP engine.
 The engine can use CPUs to accelerate analytical queries at the SQL level and support a mix of OLAP workloads and OLTP workloads for HTAP.
 For more information, see Roadmap and Architecture.
 # Branch Description
-20210901: The default branch of PolarDB switched to **main** on 20210901, which supports compute-storage saparation architecture.
+20210901: The default branch of PolarDB switched to **main** on 20210901, which supports compute-storage separation architecture.
 The **master** branch in the past switched to **distribute** branch, which supports distributed architecture of PolarDB.
 # Documentation

-- Service architecture (/doc/polardb/architecture.md)
+- Service architecture (Coming soon)
-- Roadmap (/doc/polardb/roadmap.md)
+- Roadmap (Coming soon)
 - Features of PolarDB PostgreSQL 1.0 (Coming soon)
    - PolarVFS
    - Buffer manager